zhangchl007/MCW-App-modernization/Hands-on lab/HOL step-by-step - App modernization.md

    ![Connection strings is selected and highlighted in the left-hand menu on the SQL database blade, and the copy button is highlighted next to the ADO.NET connection string](media/sql-db-connection-strings.png "Connection strings")

 3. Paste the copied connection string into a text editor, such as Notepad.exe.
-This is necessary because you will need to replace the tokenized username and password values before adding the connection string as a Secret in Key Vault.
+This is necessary because you need to replace the tokenized password value before adding the connection string as a Secret in Key Vault.

-4. In the text editor, find and replace the tokenized values as follows:
+4. In the text editor, find and replace the tokenized `{your_password}` value with `Password.1!!`.

-    - Replace `{your_username}` with **demouser**
-    - Replace `{your_password}` with **Password.1!!**

 5. Your connection string should now resemble the following: